turgeonmaxime/old_website/_posts/2015-09-11-optimisation.md

 This is not the end of the discussion.
 Two main points I didn't discuss are how to incorporate low-level languages (e.g. C, C++, Fortran) in your code, and how to take advantage of multiple cores to do parts of the computations in parallel.
 These two points are already well covered in some other places, like [here](http://adv-r.had.co.nz/Rcpp.html) and [here](http://blog.yhathq.com/posts/running-r-in-parallel.html).

-Finally, two more options to consider (but a lot more drastic!) are to either [link your version of R to a different, more efficient BLAS (Basic Linear Algebra System)](http://www.stat.cmu.edu/~nmv/2013/07/09/for-faster-r-use-openblas-instead-better-than-atlas-trivial-to-switch-to-on-ubuntu/), or even to go for a faster R implementation (e.g. [pretty quick R](http://www.pqr-project.org/) or [Renjin](http://www.renjin.org/)).
+Finally, two more options to consider (but a lot more drastic!) are to either [link your version of R to a different, more efficient BLAS (Basic Linear Algebra System)](http://edustatistics.org/nathanvan/2013/07/09/for-faster-r-use-openblas-instead-better-than-atlas-trivial-to-switch-to-on-ubuntu/), or even to go for a faster R implementation (e.g. [pretty quick R](http://www.pqr-project.org/) or [Renjin](http://www.renjin.org/)).
 However, I haven't tried either option, and therefore I cannot comment on them.

+**Update** (2015-10-15): I've actually switched to the ATLAS system a few weeks ago, and the improvements I got are similar to the results discussed in the link above.
+For Ubuntu users, I recommend to make the switch, since there doesn't seem to be any downside!